Open Banking is designed to offer you greater control, choice and freedom across your bank accounts

-To begin with, the nine largest retail banks and building societies operating in the UK and NI will be offering Open Banking to customers.
+Currently the nine largest retail banks and building societies operating in the UK and NI have enabled Open Banking for their current account customers.
 These financial service providers will maintain a consistent approach which will enable data to be shared with other companies, such as comparison websites.

-Open Banking is an initiative driven by the Competition and Markets Authority, aimed at bringing greater competition and innovation to banking services.
+Open Banking is an initiative driven by the Competition and Markets Authority, aimed at bringing greater competition and innovation to retail banking services.
 This could grant customers more control over their data and finances as well as access to other service providers to meet their needs.

 Open Banking is designed to bring you greater market choice on how you control your money, for example how you compare and select the right current account for you.
 There may be services which offer budgeting guidance and debt management guidance.
-You will also be able to make a payment from your current account e.g to some online retailers.
+You can initiate payments directly from your current account e.g. to some online retailers.
+Also, you will be able to link your account to cards provided by third parties and allow them to check if you have funds available in your account to cover a payment you are making with that card.
+The confirmation of available funds check will return a yes or no answer.

 You are not opted into Open Banking automatically.
-To take advantage of the services provided via Open Banking you will first need to provide explicit consent to a regulated third party provider to access your account information or make a payment and you will also need give us permission to authorise this request using your online banking security credentials.
+To take advantage of services provided using Open Banking you will first need to provide explicit consent to a regulated third party provider to access your account information, funds availability, or send money and you will also need to authenticate with us by using your online or (where available) mobile banking security credentials.

-However if you don't consent, your data will not be shared with them and you will not be using Open Banking.
+However if you don't consent, your data will not be shared with them, they will not be able to make payments from your account, and you will not be using Open Banking.

 If you have a technical problem, please let us know on 03457 404 404.
 Lines are open from 8am to 10pm every day (except for Christmas Day, Boxing Day and New Years Day) and we'll do everything we can to sort it out straight away.